About Our Grants

 Oklahoma Arts Council grants ensure individuals statewide have access to the arts.
-Approximately 80 percent of our budget goes directly to Oklahoma communities in the form of grants, and 50 percent of our grant funding supports the arts in rural areas.
-Communities throughout the state benefit from Council grants, which have a powerful multiplying effect, generating $8 for every $1 granted.
-Without Council support many arts programs in Oklahoma would not be possible.
+Much of the agency's budget is invested directly into Oklahoma communities in the form of grants, and more than 40 percent of the agency's grant funding supports arts and arts education programming in rural areas.
+Communities throughout the state benefit from Oklahoma Arts Council grants.

 What We Fund

-The Council provides grants to eligible organizations for arts programs that take place in communities and schools.
+The Oklahoma Arts Council provides grants to eligible organizations for arts programs that take place in communities and schools.
 To view our grants click the appropriate link below:

 Arts in Communities

 Recognizing the value of the arts to quality of life, lifelong education, and community and economic development, we provide funding for community arts and community arts learning projects.
 Click here to learn more.

 Because arts education can positively impact overall student achievement, improve critical thinking skills, and prepare students to succeed in the workforce, we provide grant funding for arts education programs that take place in schools during normal school hours.
 Click here to learn more.

 Who We Fund

 - K-12 public schools, charter schools, and private, non-religious schools

 Grant review panels comprised of Oklahomans from across the state are an important part of the Oklahoma Arts Council's process of reviewing of hundreds of grant applications each year.
 Applications are accepted by the Oklahoma Arts Council on an ongoing basis from Oklahomans of all backgrounds interested in serving as grant review panelists.
 Compensation is provided.